International Collegiate Programming Contest

 2019 Mid-Atlantic Regional Contest Information

-Regional competition is the first tier of the ACM International Collegiate Programming Contest.
+Regional competition is the first tier of the International Collegiate Programming Contest (formerly ACM).
 The Mid-Atlantic Region covers southern New Jersey, eastern Pennsylvania, Delaware, Maryland, the District of Columbia, Virginia, West Virginaia and North Carolina.
-For more information, see the Mid-Atlantic Regional Programming Contest’s Homepage or The ACM International Collegiate Programming Contest.
+For more information, see the Mid-Atlantic Regional Programming Contest’s Homepage or The International Collegiate Programming Contest.

 Contest Director: Ketan Mayer-Patel

 Contest Date: Saturday, November 9, 2019

-The top teams in the region will advance to the ACM ICPC World Finals.
+The top teams in the region will advance to the ICPC World Finals.

 You must register through the main Mid-Atlantic site, Radford.